telerik/kendo-ui-core/docs/intro/supporting/scripts-hybridui.md

 ---
-title: Script Files for Hybrid UI Widgets
+title: Script Files for Hybrid UI
-page_title: Script Files for Hybrid UI Widgets | Kendo UI Installation
+page_title: Script Files for Hybrid UI | Kendo UI Installation
-description: "Learn which are the script files for Kendo UI hybrid widgets and frameworks."
+description: "Check out the list with the script files for the Kendo UI Hybrid widgets and frameworks."
 slug: script_filesfor_hybridui_widgets
-position: 5
+position: 13
 ---

-# Script Files for Hybrid UI Widgets
+# Script Files for Hybrid UI

-Below are listed the script files for Kendo UI frameworks and widgets for mobile applications:
+Below are listed the script files for the Kendo UI Hybrid frameworks and widgets:

 | Widget				| Script Files								|
 | :---					| :---										|